COS301-SE-2024/Dispute-Resolution-Engine/docs/help-page-md/helppage.md

 ## What do I need to file a dispute or open a case?

-## How will I know when there is a change to a case/dispute I'm involved with?
+## How will I know when there is a change to a case/dispute I am involved with?

+The system communicates and notifies relevant parties primerily via email.
+Hence, all important events and status changes, that pertain to a case you are involved with, will trigger a relevant email notification to be send to the parties.

 ## If I want to file a case/dispute, Do all participants need to have a registered account?